 How does Hanyecz feel about it?

-On the other hand, crypto communities around the world celebrate this event in different ways.
-PizzaDAO, a decentralized community that hosts the Global Pizza Party every May 22, has announced that in 2025, they are giving away free pizza in over 400 cities worldwide, including major locations like New York, Berlin, Mumbai, and Sydney.
+But, on the contrary, this incident is viewed differently in the different crypto-related circles in the world.
+PizzaDAO, a decentralized community that organizes the Global Pizza Party every May 22, has declared that in the year 2025 they will give out free pizza in more than 400 cities globally, which includes the major cities like New York, Berlin, Mumbai, and Sydney.

-Adding a personal touch to the celebrations, Binance’s co-founder and former CEO, Changpeng Zhao (CZ), has been known to participate in past Bitcoin Pizza Day events by making and delivering pizzas himself.
-In 2022, he was seen preparing pizzas at a local pizzeria in Paris, engaging directly with the community and showing the grassroots spirit of the crypto movement.
+A personal approach to the celebrations has been introduced by the co-founder and former CEO of Binance, Changpeng Zhao (CZ), who has always been friendly to participating in the past Bitcoin Pizza Day by preparing and delivering pizzas to people.
+In 2022, he made pizza at a local pizzeria in Paris where he not only interacted but also entertained the community, thus exhibiting the grassroots nature of the crypto movement.

-In 2025, Binance announced hosting events in cities such as Sydney, Barcelona, Buenos Aires, and Johannesburg, through gatherings featuring free pizza, interactive games, and community engagement activities to honor the historic Bitcoin transaction.
+The following year Binance gave notice of organizing events in places like Sydney, Barcelona, Buenos Aires, and Johannesburg where people could enjoy free pizza, interactive games, and community engagement activities in honor of the historic Bitcoin transaction.

 From Pizza to Policy: Bitcoin’s Rise as a Global Asset

-Cryptocurrencies have grown even more influential, with traditional financial giants like BlackRock entering the scene by launching Bitcoin ETFs, signaling long-term institutional confidence in the asset.
+Cryptocurrencies have become even more powerful, with the traditional financial conglomerates, like BlackRock, entering through the door with the launching of Bitcoin ETFs, thus marking the beginning of a long-term institutional confidence in the asset.